Jbleezy/BO2-Reimagined/README.md

 * Perk bottle dig spots: fixed spots behaving incorrectly after disconnecting and reconnecting to a match
 * Survival and Encounter: One Inch Punch buyable for 9000 points at Rituals of the Ancients reward chests
 * Quest: added "Benn - The Divider" song
-* Quest (secure the keys step): staff upgrades only require collecting souls in The Crazy Place
+* Quest (secure the keys step): staff upgrades only require collecting souls
+* Quest (secure the keys step): removed delay between zombie death and zombie soul spawn
 * Quest (secure the keys step): staffs get full ammo when initially picked up after upgrading (normally missing one clip)
 * Quest (secure the keys step): fixed staffs disappearing momentarily when they get upgraded
 * Quest (secure the keys step): fixed timing of staff upgrades
 * Quest (ascend from darkness step): 3 robots are always active during this step
-* Quest (ascend from darkness step): staffs can be placed at any staff holder
+* Quest (ascend from darkness step): staffs can be inserted into any upgraded staff holder
-* Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders
+* Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up from the original staff holders when inserted into the upgraded staff holders
 * Quest (rain fire step): button no longer deactivates after activating
 * Quest (unleash the horde step): decreased amount of Panzersoldats that spawn from 8 to 4
 * Quest (unleash the horde step): Panzersoldat round and this step can no longer happen at the same time